← Back to Case Studies

 Pre-Inspection Readiness

-We conducted a 4-week rapid assessment of all 14 IRB portfolios, identifying gaps vs. ECB expectations (based on recent inspection findings across SSM-supervised banks).
-We prepared 60+ information packages (model documentation, validation reports, governance records) organized to ECB's request structure.
+Conducted a 4-week rapid assessment of all IRB portfolios, identifying gaps vs. ECB expectations (based on recent inspection findings across SSM-supervised banks).
+We prepared 60+ information packages (model documentation, validation reports, governance records) organised to ECB's request structure.

 Real-Time ECB Engagement

-We attended 18 on-site inspection meetings, managing technical Q&A sessions with ECB specialists.
-When inspectors challenged a model methodology or data assumption, we fielded the response in real time, often drafting written clarifications within 24 hours.
+We attended 30+ on-site inspection meetings, managing technical Q&A sessions with ECB specialists.
+When inspectors challenged a methodology or data assumption, we fielded the response in real time, often drafting written clarifications within 24 hours.

 Evidence Building